hsbt/sidekiq-scheduler-notification/README.md

 Sidekiq::Scheduler.notify_webhook = "https://hooks.slack.com/services/xxx/yyyzzz"
 ```

-and append `notification` variable like this
+and append `notification` variable into `schedule.yml` used by sidekiq-scheduler. like this

 ```yaml
 NotificationJob: